gsomgsom/blog/posts/downwell-trails.md

 ## Object Creation and Deletion

-The trail effect is achieved by creating multiple trail instances and quickly deleting them (like after 0.2 seconds they were created), so because of that we need some logic object creation and deletion.
+The trail effect is achieved by creating multiple trail instances and quickly deleting them (like after 0.2 seconds they were created), so because of that we need some logic for object creation and deletion.
 Object creation was shown above, the only additional step we need is adding the object to a table that will hold all of them ([`table.insert`](https://wiki.garrysmod.com/page/table/insert)):

 ```lua
 function love.load()